 We now know a lot about what causes asthma and researchers are now working out what can be done to prevent children from getting asthma.

 What is less well understood is why asthma is different in some children compared to others.
 For example some children grow out of their asthma but others don't, some children need lots of treatment to control their symptoms and some don't, some children have symptoms on most days and others only have symptoms every now and then.
-This is the first study to explore why asthma differs so much between children.
+This was one of the first studies to explore why asthma differs so much between children.